 Lmighty and everlasting God, who didst command the body of thy glorious virgin and martyr Catherine to be carried by angels to Mount Sinai: grant, we beseech thee, that by her aid we may be borne to the height of virtue, were we may merit to gaze on the brilliant vision of thee.
-Through Jesus Christ.
+Through our Lord.

-Then let a Procession go forth to the Altar of the same if one be had, singing the Responsory Catherine then is scourged. vj. of Matins. {1926}.
+Then let a Procession go forth to the Altar of the same if one be had, singing the Responsory Catherine then is scourged. [vj. of Matins.]
+[1898].

-- \mathcal{V} .
-Pray for us, O blessed Katherine. - R. That we may be made worthy of the promises of Christ.
+\tilde{V} .
+Pray for us, O blessed Katherine. {1906}.

-God, who gavest the Law to Moses on the top of Mount Sinai, and in the same place, by thine angels, didst settle the body of blessed Catherine thy virgin and martyr:

-grant unto us, we beseech thee, that through her merits and intercession we may prevail to reach that mount which is Christ.
-Who liveth.
+God, who gavest the Law to Moses on the top of Mount Sinai, and in the same place, by thine angels, didst settle394 the body of blessed Catherine thy virgin and martyr: grant [unto us],395 we [187v.] beseech thee, that through her merits and intercession we may prevail to reach that mount which is Christ.
+Who liveth.396 the blessed heavenly shore.
+Ps.
+Come let us praise.
+25.